Sign up for Funding Circle newsletter!

 Through the SBA Microloan program, small businesses and nonprofit child care centers can borrow anywhere from $500 to $50,000.

-Designed to help minority business owners secure up to $2.5 million, Union Bank’s Business Diversity Lending program requires minority or women entrepreneurs to “own and actively manage at least 51 percent of the business” seeking funding.
+Designed to provide loans to minority business owners of up to $2.5 million, Union Bank’s Business Diversity Lending program requires minority or women entrepreneurs to “own and actively manage at least 51 percent of the business” seeking funding.
 The company also needs to have been open for at least two years and must have annual sales below $20 million.

 Certified by the U.S. Department of the Treasury as a Community Development Financial Institution, the Business Consortium Fund (BCF) works to make financing more accessible for minority business owners through a variety of programs.